Sigurd: Denmark and Sweden

-Several Danish ballads (Danish folkevise) feature Sigurd (known as Sivard); some also exist in Swedish variants.
+Several Danish and Swedish ballads (folkevise, folkvisa) feature Sigurd, known as Sigvard (Sivard, Sivar, Sevar, Sivert).
 These ballads appear to have had both Scandinavian and German sources.

 In the ballad Sivard Snarensvend (DgF 2, SMB 204, TSB E 49), Sigurd kills his stepfather and rides, with great difficulty, the unbroken horse Gram to his uncle in Bern.
 In one variant, the ballad ends when Sigurd falls from the horse and dies after jumping over the city walls.

 In the ballad Sivard og Brynild (DgF 3, TSB E 101), Sigurd wins Brynhild on the "glass mountain" and then gives her to his friend Hagen.
 Brynhild then fights with Sigurd's wife Signild, and Signild shows Brynhild a ring that Brynhild had given Sigurd as a love gift.
 Brynhild then tells Hagen to kill Sigurd, and Hagen does this by first borrowing Sigurd's sword then killing him with it.
 He then shows Brynhild Sigurd's head and kills her too when she offers him her love.

 In the ballad Kong Diderik og hans Kæmper (DgF 7, SMB 198, TSB E 10), Sigurd fights against Diderik's warrior Humlung.
 Sigurd defeats Humlung, but discovering that Humlung is his relative allows himself to be tied to an oak tree so that Humlung can claim to have defeated him.
 When Vidrek (Witege) doesn't believe Humlung and goes to check, Sigurd rips the oak tree from the ground and walks home with it on his back.

 In the ballad Kong Diderik og Løven (DgF 9, TSB E 158), Sigurd (here as Syfred) is said to have been killed by a dragon; Svend Grundtvig suggests that this character corresponds to Ortnit, rather than Sigurd.